 The man was so stunned he forgot to say ‘thank you.’
 He called over the waitress, paid his tab and made for the door.
 He did all this in about 25 seconds, maybe less.
-I glanced out the window to see him running across 75th Street, like a bat out of hell, dodging traffic, on his way to the Coliseum, dodging traffic.
+I glanced out the window to see him running across 75th Street, like a bat out of hell, dodging traffic, on his way to the Coliseum.
 At the risk of becoming road kill, this fan was not going to waste valuable time waiting for a light to change.

 The game ended with the Oilers scoring an empty-net goal, winning 5-2 and capturing their first Stanley Cup.

 The Forum Inn went nuts.
 I mean gonzo nuts.
 Everyone was yelling.
 The Coliseum went nuts.
 Edmonton went nuts.
 Canada went nuts.

 I recorded the final countdown — just like CBC National News had asked — then did some quick Q&A’s with patrons, most of them pleasantly hammered at that stage.
 The bar staff and I were probably the only sober ones in the place, and I’m not even sure about them.

 What was sobering was watching the television and seeing the Oilers parade the Stanley Cup around the ice … then to see them being interviewed in the dressing room.
 Man, were they pumped!

 I now realized I couldn’t get in the dressing room — and I sure regretted giving away my pass.
-During the regular season, I’d spoken with all the Oilers, and got to know them a bit.
-But there was no way I could get into the dressing room to talk to them.
+During the regular season, I’d spoken with all the Oilers and got to know them a bit.
+But there was no way I could get into the dressing room to talk to them and congratulate them.

 A month before, I’d also interviewed the guys for their thoughts on winning a Stanley Cup.
 We ran their clips throughout the day on our local shows: the morning show, the noon program and, the afternoon show.
 It was so long ago that I’ve since forgotten the names of the programs.